 32. Tell me about how the ASCA Model benefits every student at our school.

 ASCA is not a model that works sometimes, for some people, some of the time.
-It is a framework that nearly all counselors use to guide their works because it is helpful to nearly every student.
+It is a framework that nearly all counselors use to guide their work because it is helpful to nearly every student.
 That is precisely why it is a near-universal standard, regardless of which school you are applying to.
 Ensure you highlight the universality of ASCA and the many benefits it brings to students.

 A sample answer would be: “The ASCA Model has been recognized as the leading counseling guideline by counseling professionals across the United States.
 It helps me understand my role in helping students.
-When I clearly understand where I fit in to a counseling program, the students get much clearer advice from their counselor.”
+When I clearly understand where I fit into a counseling program, the students get much clearer advice from their counselor.”

 33. How would you bring the ASCA Model into action for a grade school, middle school, or high school?